 Engineered Population Profiling: A Scheme for Generating Combinatorial Mutants

-A straightforward method to introduce genetic variation en masse is through a cross between two outbred individuals, so that each progeny inherits a random variant at positions that differ between the parents8.
-25262627These variants can then be statistically associated to traits of interest, such as gene expression21 or small molecule resistance22.
-While these approaches have been useful for studying general trait heritability patterns, their traditional use with natural isolates greatly limits the scope of variants which can be studied.
-For example, associating natural polymorphisms with drug resistance in yeast22 misses many genes known to be important through knockout studies, such as ABC transporters23.
-Furthermore, the use of diverse parents differing at hundreds of thousands of positions often results in associations of many linked variants at a single locus to a trait, making it difficult to recover the causal variant(s).
-Such strategies also require a prohibitive or practically impossible number of individuals for statistical reconstruction of complex associations, and moreover each term in any complex association recovered will be of unknown causality.
-To overcome these limitations while using of a genetic cross to generate many diverse progeny, we propose a population engineering strategy where one or few individuals containing all desired variants are created using molecular tools, and then segregated randomly over a population using one or more controlled crosses.
+A straightforward method to introduce complex genetic variation is through a cross between two outbred individuals, so that all progeny inherit a random variant at each position that differs between the parents8.
+Genotying and profiling these progeny for traits such as gene expression25 or small molecule resistance26 then allows statistical association of the resulting variants to the measured phenotypes.
+However, such approaches have been traditionally used at a large scale with natural isolates rather than engineered strains26, presenting several limitations.
+For example, many yeast genes known to be important through knockout studies, such as ABC transporters27, have limited known natural variants.
+Furthermore, the use of diverse parents differing at hundreds of thousands of positions often results in associations of many linked variants at a single locus to a trait, making it difficult to recover causal variants.
+A large number of positions varying between parents may also result in a prohibitive or impossible number of individuals required for statistical reconstruction of complex variant-to-phenotype associations, and moreover each term in any recovered complex association will be of unknown causality.
+To extend cross-based approaches beyond natural strains, we propose a population engineering strategy where one or few individuals containing all the desired variants are created using molecular tools, and are then segregated randomly over a population using one or more controlled crosses.

-If a population is to be engineered, then it must ideally not only introduce the desired variation into progeny strains, but alo allow for efficient identification, genotyping, and phenotyping of each individual thereafter.
+To enable population engineering, not only must the desired variation be introduced into progeny strains, but these progeny must then be individually identified, genotyped, and phenotyped at a large scale.
 This can be achieved by the use of various molecular markers.
 In the strategy described here, we first transform a parental strain with a complex pool of random DNA barcodes28, so that barcode sequence can be used to identify individual parents.
 Each progeny, resulting from a mating and sporulation event between two individual strains, will then inherit at most one unique barcode from one of its parents, acting as an ‘individual identifier’.
 The presence of an individual identifier allows for the use of other molecular tools to perform large-scale individual genotyping and phenotyping.
-Isolating a strain, sequencing its identifier barcode, and performing PCR-based genotyping, for example, associates the identifer barcode with a genotype, thereafter allowing for a ‘genotype lookup’ by barcode sequencing.
-A second barcode (or combination of barcodes) can then uniquely tag PCR products from each individual, and allows for many of such reactions to be pooled and computationally de-multiplexed using a single round of high-throughput sequencing29.
-Using this strategy, many individual barcode-to-genotype mappings can be made at a large scale.
-The identifier barcode also allows for straightforward growth-based phenotyping, as relative strain abundance can be measured over time in a competitive liquid pool using high-throughput barcode sequencing30.
-Ultimately, the combination of a cross-based approach with molecular engineering tools can result in a large population of genotyped and phenotyped multi-variant individuals, which can be stored as a liquid pool and repeatedly characterized in-depth under multiple conditions.
+Isolating a strain, sequencing its identifier barcode, and performing PCR-based genotyping, for example, associates the identifer barcode with a genotype, thereafter allowing for a ‘barcode-to-genotype lookup’.
+A second barcode (or combination of barcodes) can be added to uniquely tag PCR products from each individual, so that instead of isolating and sequencing each strain individually, many barcodes can be mapped to their genotype en masse by pooling many strains and computationally de-multiplexing the PCR products arising from each individual after a single round of high-throughput sequencing29.
+The individual identifier barcode also allows for straightforward growth-based phenotyping, as relative strain abundance can be measured over time in a competitive liquid pool using high-throughput barcode sequencing30.
+Ultimately, the combination of a cross-based approach with molecular engineering tools can result in a large population of genotyped and phenotyped multi-variant individuals, which can be stored as a liquid pool and repeatedly characterized for growth under multiple conditions.

 The Barcoder Pool: A Universal Tool for Population Engineering